dmauser/azure-vpn-s2s-gcp/README.md

 4. Emulated **On-premises** on GCP VPC 192.168.0.0/24.
 5. Azure VPN Gateway: Single tunnel using static routing 192.168.0.0/24 (GCP).
 6. GCP VPN Gateway: Single tunnel using static routing to 10.0.0.0/8 (Azure).
-7. Azure VMs provisioned: **Az-Hub-lxvm** (10.0.10.4), **Az-Spk1-lxvm** (10.0.11.4), **Az-Spk2-lxvm** (10.0.12.4)
+7. Azure VMs provisioned: **Az-Hub-lxvm** (10.0.10.4), **Az-Spk1-lxvm** (10.0.11.4), **Az-Spk2-lxvm** (10.0.12.4).
 8. GCP VM: *vpnlab-vm1** (192.168.0.4).

 ## Lab steps

 ### Prerequisites

 You can get Azure CLI and GCP CLI in the same OS (Linux or Windows).
-That will make your life easier provisioning this solution.
+That will make your life easier provisioning this solution because both az and gcloud commands can consume the variables making easy to build the lab solution.
 The steps below have been validated on Ubuntu 18.4.

 - Azure CLI installation instructions: [How to install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
-    - Tip: Quick install Azure CLI on Linux by running command:
+    - Tip: to install Azure CLI on Linux just run the command:

     ```bash
     curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
     ```

 - GCP CLI instruction follow: GCP CLI: [Installing Cloud SDK](https://cloud.google.com/sdk/docs/install#deb)
     - Other useful reference: [What is gcloud and How to install on Windows, macOS and Linux?](https://geekflare.com/gcloud-installation-guide/)
 - Make sure you have proper subscription and permission before you proceed to the steps below.

 Alternatively you can open respective CLI on GCP Portal or Azure Portal and run the steps below side-by-side.
+However, keep in mind some of the commands may fail because of variable parsed between both Azure and GCP CLI commands.

 :point_right: All the commands listed in this section are also included in CLI file in this repo: [deploy.azcli]()